CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/accessing-instances.md

 | Ubuntu | ubuntu                |
 | Centos | centos                |

-In more general the default user is the value of *default_user* property of image.
+In more general the default user is the value of the `default_user` property of the image.

 ## Problems

-If you have problems connecting to the VM, verify correct configuration of [Security groups](../how-to-guides/managing-security-groups.md).
+If you have problems connecting to the VM, verify the correct configuration of [Security groups](../how-to-guides/managing-security-groups.md).

 If you receive an error after connecting to the VM, verify your SSH key.